Navigate this career

 - Training in financial data management

-- Good planning, organisation and time management skills
+- Good planning, project management, organisation and time management skills

 Operations Managers oversee the operations of a company from many industries, including but not limited to: